BLCM/bl3mods/Aaron0000/Balands/README.md

 Fade Nova - Increased damage to 2.5 from 1.75, increased radius to 900 from 500.

-Fade Active Damage - Reduced to 35% damage and now factors in skill and gear bonuses.
+Fade Active Damage - Reduced to 40% damage and now factors in skill and gear bonuses.

-Gamma Rad - Reduced to 45%, max duration increased to 120 seconds.
+Gamma Rad - Reduced to 45% damage, adjusted description to be more accurate.

-Grav Damage - Reduced to 50% damage and now factors in skill and gear bonuses.
+Grav Damage - Reduced to 40% damage and now factors in skill and gear bonuses.

 Action Command Lifesteal - Lifesteal reduced to 3%.